Handbook for Gen Z

 Disagree with authority.

-Change direction without it meaning you failed.
+Change direction without feeling you failed

 Want something unfashionable.